 Go Electric and Juice it Up!

 The final option for getting juice out of citrus fruit is, arguably, the easiest.
-It's supposed to be easy, anyway.
-Some people love these and others find the old-fashioned juicers easier.
+Some people love electric juicers, and others find manual juicers easier and more efficient.

-There are many electric juicers available.
-A number of them are either dedicated to citrus or include an attachment for juicing citrus.
+You can find electric juicers dedicated to citrus and models that include a citrus attachment.
 The design of either option is essentially the same as any other citrus juicer, though the reamer is rotated or vibrated by an electric motor.

-If you are looking for a versatile juicer that will juice a variety of fruits and vegetables as well as citrus, this may be a good option.
+If you are looking for a versatile kitchen appliance that will juice a variety of fruits and vegetables as well as citrus, this may be a good option.
 It does all the work for you and would be a good choice if physical limitations prohibit you from using a manual option.
 The disadvantages are that they're more expensive, require extra storage space, and can be noisy.